eksctl-io/eksctl/docs/proposal-001_add-ons.md

 # Design Proposal #001: Add-ons

-## What's an add-ons?
+## What's an add-on?

-An add-on extends functionality of a Kubernetes cluster, it may consist of a workload and/or configuration within the give cluster or the cloud provider.
-The workload, if present, would may classify as an operator or a controller, however that is not necessary.
+An add-on extends functionality of a Kubernetes cluster, it may consist of a workload and/or configuration within the given cluster or the cloud provider.
+The workload, if present, may classify as an operator or a controller, however that is not necessary.

-The difference between add-ons and anything a user decided to run themselves, is that from user's point of view, add-on is something they don't need to maintain directly.
-A cluster provider or bootstrap tool (i.e. eksctl), is expected to ensure ease of use, by providing minimum viable (that configuration to ensure end-to-end integration and compatibility), as well as catering for reconfiguration and upgrades.
+The difference between add-ons and anything a user decided to run themselves, is that from a user's point of view, an add-on is something they don't need to maintain directly.
+A cluster provider or bootstrap tool (i.e. eksctl), is expected to ensure ease of use, by providing a minimum viable solution (that configuration to ensure end-to-end integration and compatibility), as well as catering for reconfiguration and upgrades.

 ## Design Requirements and Goals

-Add-on must expose all of the following attributes:
+An add-on must expose all of the following attributes:

 - name (fixed) *[TBD]*
-- version tag or revision (has default value that user can override)
+- version tag or revision (has default value that the user can override)
 - source URL (has default value that user can override)
 - set of customisations (no default value, user defined)